Portfolio & Forms

-As part of the Leadership in Environmental Sustainability (ENSU) Certificate you will need to complete an E-portfolio.
-Your portfolio will be used to submit your essay, point reflections, and giveback piece.
-Essentially your portfolio is where you will highlight how you demonstrated leadership in environmental sustainability; whether that be by developing knowledge, skills, attitudes, or awareness.
+As part of the Leadership in Environmental Sustainability (ENSU) Certificate students will need to complete an E-portfolio.
+Students portfolio will be used to submit the reflective essay, point reflections, and giveback piece.
+Essentially the portfolio is where students will highlight how they demonstrated leadership in environmental sustainability; whether that be by developing knowledge, skills, attitudes, or awareness.

-You will also need to include a ‘Giveback piece’ with your portfolio submission.
-Your giveback piece shows that you are able to share what you’ve learned with others in a meaningful way.
-They have been submitted in a variety of forms in the past.
+Students will also need to include a ‘Giveback piece’ with their portfolio submission.
+The giveback piece shows that students are able to share what they’ve learned with others in a meaningful way.
+Giveback pieces have been submitted in a variety of forms in the past.
 With everything from a class presentation, to a YouTube video, and even blogs being accepted.

 Steps to start:

-Download the points forms below and start filling out your point verifications.
+Download the points forms below and start filling out point verifications.

 - Category A- Courses